JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     sudo aptitude install dnsutils traceroute nmap bc htop finger curl whois rsync lsof iftop figlet lynx mtr-tiny iperf nload zip unzip attr sshpass dkms mc elinks

-While there are literally tons of tools available for installation in the Ubuntu community, the items listed above are the rock-solid core of he command line system administration tools I rely on on a daily basis.
-I’m not going to do a tool-by-tool breakdown of usage, but encourage anyone who is curious to read up on these tools by using the `man` command from the command line like so:
+While there are literally tons of tools available for installation in the Ubuntu community, the items listed above are the rock-solid core of the command line system administration tools I rely on on a daily basis.

+I’m not going to do a tool-by-tool breakdown of usage in this tutorial, but encourage anyone who is curious to read up on these tools by using the `man` command from the command line like so:

     man htop